wints/documentation/recipes/mobile_web_smart_banner.md

 Now when a user clicks on the Smart Banner on a mobile device, when they open your app they will be taken straight to a view controller to see picture with id "12345".
 It's that simple.

 Deep linking has countless possibilities and we'd be happy to brainstorm use cases for your specific app.
 Happy building!

+## Conclusion

+You've learned how to add a smart banner to your website with minimal configuration and some copying-and-pasting Javascript into your website.
+Perhaps the allure of passing data through install or deep linking to content caught your eye and you added the SDK to your {{page.platform_formatted}} app.
+There's a ton more that Branch can do.
+For example, you can:

+{% ingredient recipe_endings/incentivized_referral_program %}{%endingredient%}
+{% ingredient recipe_endings/personalized_invite_system %}{%endingredient%}
+{% ingredient recipe_endings/influencers %}{%endingredient%}
+{% ingredient recipe_endings/channel_tags %}{%endingredient%}
+{% ingredient recipe_endings/contact_us %}{%endingredient%}